krb5/krb5/doc/rst_source/krb_admins/install_kdc.rst

 program over the network for further administration.
-To do this, use the kadmin.local utility on the master KDC.  kadmin.local is designed to be run on the master KDC host without using Kerberos authentication to its database; instead, it must have read and write access to the Kerberos database on the local filesystem.
+To do this, use the kadmin.local utility on the master KDC.  kadmin.local is designed to be run on the master KDC host without using Kerberos authentication to an admin server; instead, it must have read and write access to the Kerberos database on the local filesystem.

 The administrative principals you create should be the ones you added